ChanthMiao/ghc-wiki-mirror/api-annotations.md

 -- them into the output stream.
 But when editin the AST, to move -- fragments around, it is useful to be able to first separate the -- comments into those occuring before the AST element and those -- following it.
-The 'AnnCommentsBalanced' constructor is used to do -- this.
-The GHC parser will only insert the 'AnnComments' form. data ApiAnnComments = AnnComments
+The 'EpaCommentsBalanced' constructor is used to do -- this.
+The GHC parser will only insert the 'EpaComments' form. data EpAnnComments = EpaComments
-                        { priorComments :: ![LAnnotationComment] }
+                        { priorComments :: ![LEpaComment] }
-                    | AnnCommentsBalanced
+                    | EpaCommentsBalanced
-                        { priorComments :: ![LAnnotationComment]
+                        { priorComments :: ![LEpaComment]
-                        , followingComments :: ![LAnnotationComment] }
+                        , followingComments :: ![LEpaComment] }
+        deriving (Data, Eq)

-type LAnnotationComment = GenLocated Anchor AnnotationComment
+type LEpaComment = GenLocated Anchor EpaComment
 ```

-**AZ**: I am adding some quick answers for now, will be updating properly in time.

 This stores a comment, differentiating between the different comment styles.
 **RAE** what's up with `AnnEofComment`? **End RAE**